koukibadr/Bottom-Picker/README.md

   ///indicate whether the close icon will be rendred or not
   /// by default `displayCloseIcon = true`
   final bool displayCloseIcon;

+  /// Renders the close widget if it's null and [displayCloseIcon] is true
+  /// the default close icon is rendered.
+  /// Note if closeWidget is provided onClosePressed won't be triggered
+  /// since you need to handle all actions on the provided widget. final Widget? closeWidget;

   ///the close icon color
   ///by default `closeIconColor = Colors.black`